-Or the electronic configuration of Carbon is 1s22s22p2 since it contains a total of 6 electrons, the first two-electron will go in 1s orbital, the next two in 2s orbital, and the remaining two electrons will go in 2p orbital.
+Or the electronic configuration of Carbon is 1s22s22p2 since it contains a total of 6 electrons, the first two-electron will go in the 1s orbital, the next two in the 2s orbital, and the remaining two electrons will go into the 2p orbital.

 S orbital can hold maximum of 2 electrons and P orbital can hold maximum of 6 electrons.